List of United States Naval officer designators: Definition

-Between fiscal year 1992 and fiscal year 2005, all officers entering the U.S. Navy were awarded a Reserve commission (commissioned as ensigns, USNR).
-Legislation was signed that all Reserve officers on full-time active duty, previously designated by a "5" in the last digit of the designator, would be converted to a regular Navy commission by the close of fiscal year 2006.
+Between fiscal year 1992 and fiscal year 2005, all officers entering the U.S. Navy were awarded a Reserve commission (commissioned as Ensign, USNR).
+Legislation was signed that all Reserve officers on full-time active duty, previously designated by a "5" in the last digit of the designator, would be converted to a Regular Navy commission by the close of fiscal year 2006.

+Per the National Defense Authorization Act of 2005, all officers commissioned via the U.S. Naval Academy or via Naval ROTC programs on scholarship, were once again awarded Regular commissions as Ensign, USN or 2nd Lieutenant, USMC upon graduation as appropriate and retroactively to serving officers of those programs not previously augmented to the Regular Navy or Regular Marine Corps.
+Non-scholarship (i.e., "contract) graduates of Naval ROTC as well as those of the Navy's Officer Candidate School continued to be awarded Reserve commissions entering active duty, eligible for augmentation at a later date.

 There is no distinction between USN and USNR officers, no matter what the commissioning source.
 All hold the same ranks, have the same responsibilities and authority, and enjoy the same privileges.
 As part of the U.S. Navy's Active–Reserve Integration (ARI) initiative that "operationalized" the Navy's Reserve component, the term "U.S. Naval Reserve" was superseded by "U.S. Navy Reserve", and the term USNR was discontinued as a matter of Total Force policy in 2005.
 All officers in the U.S. Navy now use the term USN with their rank titles.

 As used above, Training and Administration of the Reserve (TAR) program officers are reserve officers serving on either fixed or indefinite periods of active duty, while remaining reserve officers, under the authority of 10 USC 12310.
 The Training and Administration of the Reserve program exists to provide TAR for training, administration, recruiting, organization, and equipping the reserve components.